 What Does it Look Like?

 Since disabilities can influence the way individuals interact on the web, website accessibility considers all the elective methods of utilizing the technology.
-Amongst these are screen readers and keyboard input, but likewise other different web browsers, hardware like switches, and specialised software.
+Amongst these are screen readers and keyboard input, but likewise other different web browsers, hardware like switches, and specialized software.

 Website accessibility likewise takes into account those individuals who may utilize conventional tech to browse online, then meet potential boundaries once they are there – for example, bad color contrast, fonts that are difficult to read when they are amplified, or video files without captions.